Disputing a Transaction

 - We're not able to dispute pending transactions, but if they settle into your account please let us know right away!

-- Our disputes team will look into your case and follow up via support message within 10 business days.
+- Our disputes team will look into your case and follow up via support message.

 - We automatically prioritize cases of fraud or possible fraud, so if you’ve reported an unauthorized charge, please know we’ll be in touch as soon as we can!